 But keep in mind that not all yogurts contain probiotics.
 Which is why you need to choose yogurt with live cultures.

 This is a fermented product from soybeans.
+It contains a range of helpful bacteria, including klebsiellas and citrobacter freundii.
 It has become popular across the world as a high-protein substitute for meat.
 What is more interesting is that the fermentation process of tempeh generates vitamin B12, which is not available in soybeans (3).

-This is prepared by adding kefir grains to cow or goat milk.
+This is prepared by adding kefir grains to cow or goat milk (similar to yogurt).
 Kefir grains are cultures of lactic acid bacteria that look a little like cauliflower.
-Research reveals how kefir can help improve bone health and even treat digestive problems (4), (5).
+Research reveals how kefir can help improve bone health and even treat digestive problems (4).

 6. Raw Cheese

-This is especially true with cheese made from the milk of cows and goats – and they are high in probiotics, some of which include Bifidus, Thermophillus, and Acidophilus.
+This is especially true with cheese made from the milk of cows and goats – they are high probiotic foods, some of which include Bifidus, Thermophillus, and Acidophilus.

 If you are buying cheese from the market – here is a quick tip.
 Always buy cheese that is unpasteurized and raw as only these contain probiotics.